AlliVaughn/lvlup_curriculum/weeks/week_2.2.md

 * Activity:  Jenga
 * We will use this resource: [Push your C9 Project to GitHub](http://lepidllama.net/blog/how-to-push-an-existing-cloud9-project-to-github/)
 * Open gitHub and Sign in, and place the tab next to your C9 dashboard tab
-* In C9 dashboard, click "settings" (the gear) button on the right.
+* In C9 dashboard ( make sure you are on your dashboard!), click "settings" (the gear) button on the right.
 * In the menu to the left click on "connected services".
 * click "activate" next to gitHub and follow instructions to connect **OR** If you've already connected gitHub, you can skip this step.
 * Click “ SSH key” and copy the value which appears.